 According to The Marketing AI Institute 2021 State of Marketing AI Report, 41 percent of marketers are achieving revenue acceleration with AI today.

 So, how can you get started achieving the same results?

-This guide will walk you through ideas on how to integrate AI into your PR, Content Marketing, SEO, and Digital PR strategy.
+This AI marketing guide for CMOs will walk you through ideas on how to integrate AI into your PR, Content Marketing, SEO, and Digital PR strategy.

 Artificial intelligence can be used in marketing to predict consumer choice and create personalized content based on data.

 - Assess topical authority with competitive intelligence.
 How hard is it to rank for specific topics based on the content you have previously published?
 If you have never written about a topic, it will be harder to rank for it on SERPS.
 Keyword difficulty is a generalized metric.
 Artificial Intelligence (AI) helps fill the gaps and aids users in understanding how topical authority impacts rankings.